mym0us3r/Unified-Sysmon-Configs/README.md

 | `92158` | **15** | Loading process path in `Temp` / `AppData` / `Public` / `Downloads` | **CRITICAL** - treat as active credential dump |
 | `92159` | 10 | Third-party process outside Windows system paths (e.g. MobaXterm) | **ALERT** - verify expected behavior on this host |

+> **Note on rule numbering:** rule ID `92153` above refers to this project's own Tier 0 base anchor (level 0).
+The Wazuh server's default ruleset also ships a rule numbered `92153` with different logic (a generic path-based Image Load detection, level 10) - this is a pre-existing ID collision between the two rulesets, not a duplicate or conflicting definition of the same rule.
+It surfaces in the `adv_simulation/native_vs_legacy.md` report, where the default-ruleset `92153` fires independently during Legacy testing.
+See that report's Finding 6 for the full analysis.

 **OS exclusions confirmed via live Windows 11 24H2+ telemetry:**

 - `VaultCmd.exe` - legitimate vault management tool